DucNgn/selene-ide/README.md

 ## Description

 Selene is my own customized IDE, based on project [Eclipse Theia](https://github.com/eclipse-theia/theia).
-One can see this project as an example to illustrate how to create your own Theia-based IDE and tweak it to your needs.
+One can see this project as an example to illustrate how to create their own Theia-based IDE and tweak it to their needs.

 <div align="center">
     <img src="./assets/preview.png" width="700">